 With construction activities, there is a potential for standing water and water based vectors such as mosquitoes and related diseases.
 Most mosquitoes require quiet, standing water or moist soil where flooding occurs to lay their eggs.
 Removal of standing water sources and/or promotion of drainage would eliminate potential breeding sites.
 To limit the amount of standing water at construction sites, stagnant water pools, puddles, and ditches would be drained or filled; containers that catch/trap water (e.g., buckets, old tires, cans) would be removed; and if necessary, pesticide application (e.g., Bacillus thuringensis) could be used to help control mosquitoes.
-Implementing these Best Management Practices (BMPs) would reduce the opportunities for an outbreak of water-related diseases.
+Implementing these best management practices would reduce the opportunities for an outbreak of water-related diseases.

-Potential health and safety concerns on Tinian result primarily from proposed training activities.
+Potential health and safety concerns on Tinian result primarily from proposed training activities; therefore, the only public health and safety concerns to be addressed in this Volume are training and UXO.